20) Scream 3: Opening Scene (0:00:00-0:09:25)

 Their plan is sadistically brilliant, which is why Jill in Scream 4 copies them.
 What better way to look innocent than to make it look like you survived a stabbing.
 It’s wickedly violent.

-You sick fucks have seen one too many movies.
+SIDNEY: You sick fucks have seen one too many movies.

-Now, Sid.
+BILLY: Now, Sid.
 Don’t you blame the movies!
 Movies don’t create psychos!
 Movies make psychos more creative!

-The movie bravely decides to comment on what audiences might be thinking.
 Some people like to blame violence in movies and video games as motive for one to later commit violence, but Scream is telling you to shut up with that idea.
 Is there a reason for this violence we are having to watch?
 Not really, but Scream at least tries to say something about it.
 Sure, watching these movies might theoretically inspire some psychopaths (it did them), but they’re inherently bad for their own reasons.
 In their case, maternal abandonment and/or peer pressure.

 Skeet Ulrich plays a terrific serial killer, but for me, Matthew Lillard steals the scene and plays the part so over the top and we thank him for it.
 He is my personal favourite killer and there are too many lines that leave us cackling.